adambrgmn/nock-slider/README.md

 1. `nockSlider` preloads the next or previous image (caching it in memory for next time) :arrow_down:
 2. The new image gets appended to the slider inner container (`.nock-inner-container`) :arrow_down:
-3. The new image gets the class `.img-enter`, the old image is still existing and gets the class `.img-leave` :arrow_down:
+3. The new image gets the class `.nock-img-enter`, the old image is still existing and gets the class `.nock-img-leave` :arrow_down:
 4. 500 ms (note `opts.transitionDuration`) later the old image gets removed from from the DOM and :arrow_down:
-5. The `.img-enter`-class gets removed from the new image :checkered_flag:
+5. The `.nock-img-enter`-class gets removed from the new image :checkered_flag:

 ## API